boostorg/redis/benchmarks/benchmarks.md

 This is similar to the echo server described above but messages are echoed by Redis and not by the echo-server itself, which acts as a proxy between the client and the Redis server.
-The result can be seen below
+The results can be seen below

 ![](https://mzimbres.github.io/aedis/tcp-echo-over-redis.png)

-The tests were performed on a network where latency is 35ms on average, otherwise it is equal to the benchmarks above regarding the number of TCP connection.
-The result can be seen below
+The tests were performed on a network where latency is 35ms on average, otherwise it is equal to the benchmarks above regarding the number of TCP connections.

 ### Remarks